KleberVales/Subarray-Division-HackerRank-Challenge/README.md

-# Subarray Division Data Structures Challenge
+# Data Structures Challenge: Subarray Division

 Two children, Lily and Ron, want to share a chocolate bar.
 Each of the squares has an integer on it.